saying goodbye to the Marshall family….

 Mrs Woodroffe was born Maria Nightingale Simpson, daughter of John and Sarah (nee Nightingale), and who married William Woodruffe in October 1837.

-Her husband was landlord of the King’s Head throughout the 1840’s and 1850’s and until about 1866, just before the death of Maria from chronic bronchitis in February 1867, aged 59.
+Her husband was landlord of the King’s Head throughout the 1840’s and 1850’s and until about 1866, just before the death of Maria from chronic bronchitis in February 1867, aged 59. (* see the bottom of this page for more information on this Simpson family)

 William was then living at 13 Stanton Road, close to his two sisters-in-law, Mary Lowe, widow of Richard, and Sarah Derbyshire, widow of Patrick.
 Both widows lived at 17 Stanton Road.